 You’ll need to report on products and services, which can include anything from aspects of the decor, cleanliness, atmosphere, how the staff deal with other customers, how many staff there are and what they’re all doing.

-Step 3: Reporting on your mystery shopping experience.
+Step 3: Report on your mystery shopping experience.

 This will usually involve filling in a questionnaire with short or longer answers about your experience as a customer.